Register a Foreign Nonprofit in California

 - Hand deliver your documents to the CA Secretary of State and pay one of the exorbitant expedite fees.
 You can get your application processed in 24 hours for an additional $350 and on the same day for $750.
 These expedite fees are in addition to the state’s other filing fees, but, fortunately, the state doesn’t charge the $15 counter drop-off fee if your nonprofit opts for one of the more expensive expedited options.

 You can also hire a filing service (like Northwest!) to register your California foreign nonprofit.
 When you hire Northwest, we’ll file your Initial Statement of Information alongside Form S&DC-S/N, and include a full year of our registered agent service, loads of cool nonprofit templates and forms, and the assistance of our expert Corporate Guides.

 Do I need a Certificate of Good Standing and if so, how current does it need to be?

 Yes, you’ll need to include a Certificate of Good Standing from your home state with your foreign qualification paperwork.
 It has to be less than six months old.

 Will I need a California Registered Agent for my foreign nonprofit?

-Yes, you must designate an agent for service of process.
-If you hire Northwest as your California registered agent, you will have an online account with the correct form to file already prepopulated with our info.
+Yes.
+You must designate an agent for service of process.
+If you hire Northwest as your California registered agent, you will have an online account with the correct form to file already populated with our info.
 You also get annual report reminders and all documents that we receive for you will be uploaded for you to view immediately.